| |

 • The shawl is worked back and forth on the needles – knit flat.

-• The cable was used to accommodate the number of stitches.
+• The circular needle and cable were used to accommodate the number of stitches.

 Notions